enisgjinii/fiverr-conversation-extractor/README.md

 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory

-## Usage
+## 🚀 Usage

+### **Popup Mode (Quick Access)**
 1. Open your Fiverr inbox
-2. Click the extension icon
+2. Click the extension icon in your browser toolbar
-3. Either:
+3. Choose your action:
-   - Click "Fetch All Contacts" to see all your conversations
+   - Click "📞 Fetch All Contacts" to see all your conversations
-   - Click "Extract Conversation" when viewing a specific conversation
+   - Click "💬 Extract Conversation" when viewing a specific conversation
+   - Click "📊 Open Dashboard" for full-page interface
-4. Use the download button (📥) to save the conversation
+4. Use download/view buttons to save or preview conversations
-5. Use the view button (📄) to open the conversation in a new tab
-6. Click attachment buttons to download specific files
+5. Click attachment preview/download buttons for files

+### **Dashboard Mode (Comprehensive Management)**
+1. Click "📊 Open Dashboard" from popup or access directly
+2. Navigate between tabs:
+   - **📊 Overview**: See statistics and quick actions
+   - **👥 Contacts**: Manage all contacts in visual grid
+   - **💬 Conversations**: View and export conversation data
+   - **📎 Attachments**: Browse and preview all attachments
+3. Use contact cards to extract conversations
+4. Preview files before downloading
+5. Export conversations in multiple formats

+### **File Preview Features**
+- Click "👁️ Preview" on any attachment to view it inline
+- Supported formats: Images, PDFs, 3D models, text files, audio, video
+- Download files directly from preview modal
+- Archive files show helpful information about contents

 ## Preview